Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating-proof-of-possession.md

 {% endplugin_example %}
 <!-- vale on -->

-If this is configured correctly, it returns a `200` response and something like the following:
+If configured correctly, it returns a `200` response like this:

 ```json